alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

   -  the department that administers the payroll
   -  the total number of people employed by an organization
   -  the wages and salaries paid out in a year
+  -  a list of employees to be paid and the amount due to each